Deep-Symmetry/bytefield-svg/README.md

 was created.

-It has not yet been published to npm; I am holding off on doing that until the DSL stabilizes a bit in the course of converting the LaTeX documents I developed this for.
+It has not yet been published to npm; I am holding off on doing that until the DSL has proven itself in the course of converting the LaTeX documents I developed this for.
+The DSL and this package itself needs to be documented as well.
 I expect it will be ready in a week or two.
 Until then, clone the repository and build it by making sure you have [Node.js](https://nodejs.org/en/) and the [Clojure CLI tools](https://clojure.org/guides/getting_started) installed, and run:

     npm install